skrey/yellow-extensions/edit/README.md

 ## How to edit a website?

-Click the edit link on a page.
+The login page is available on your website as `http://website/edit/`.
 You can browse your website, use the normal navigation, make some changes and see the result.
 You can write text like an email and it becomes a web page.
 To show an edit link add an `[edit]` shortcut to a page.
 See example below.

 ## How to create a user account?

 The first option is to create a user account in a web browser.
-Click the edit link on a page.
+Go to the login page.
 You can create a user account and change your password.
 The webmaster needs to approve new user accounts.
 The webmaster's email is defined in file `system/config/config.ini`, for example `Email: email@example.com`.

 The second option is to create a user account at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php user` followed by email and password.
 You can add optional name and language.
 All user accounts are stored in file `system/config/user.ini`.
 See example below.